 The SDLC is a whole process that encompasses many different stages:

 The very first step in any software development project is to create a plan that details exactly what needs to be done.
+This is the start of the software dev life cycle.
 This is when the developers sit with the client and take input from all of the stakeholders to understand what the needs are for the software.
 This is done to understand the scope of the project and to get a sense of any risks that might be involved.

 The customer won't be able to get the software they need unless they explain all of their requirements to the developer.
 It's at this stage that all of the requirements are gathered and it's ascertained what can and can't be done.